-Loewenstern Fellowship in International Service or Civic Research
+Loewenstern Fellowship in International Service and Civic Research

-Through a generous donation by Walter Loewenstern (’58), the Loewenstern Fellowship provides a yearlong experience for students to conduct service and civic research in Latin America (Central and South America), Asia (China and India), Africa (Rwanda, Uganda, Kenya), and Europe (Bulgaria).
+Through a generous donation by Walter Loewenstern (’58), the Loewenstern Fellowship provides a yearlong experience for students to conduct service and civic research abroad.
+Past Loewensterns have been placed in Latin America (Central and South America), Asia (China and India), Africa (Rwanda, Uganda, Kenya), and Europe (Bulgaria).
 Through classroom and experiential learning students engage with cultures, people, and problems different than their own and may acquire the skills, insight, and values that will enable them to become principled, civic-minded leaders in the 21st century.

 The Loewenstern Fellowship is rooted in the following four goals: